DINOv2 from Meta AI – Finally a Foundational Model in Computer Vision

 In practice, to get better results from the distillation process, we do not use just one student but rather multiple ones and each simultaneously gets the same inputs and yields results.
 During training, an average of all of the student models is created which ends up to be the final graduated distilled model.

-Self Supervised Learning with Large Curated Data
+Self-Supervised Learning with Large Curated Data

-Unlabeled Data Curation
+DINOv2 Data Curation Pipeline Illustration

-Unlabeled Data Curation
+DINOv2 Data Curation Pipeline Illustration

-Better Pixel Level Understanding
+Pixel Level Understanding

 Common approach - text guided images